aws/aws-cdk-rfcs/text/204-golang-bindings.md

 As before, the Go translation would have the getter methods (e.g. readonly cluster) defined in a the generated interface, which correspond to non-exported struct members in the struct that implements each getter.

-The interface generated for the jsii struct being extended would be **embedded** in the extending struct.
+The interface generated for the jsii struct being extended would be **embedded** in the extending struct's interface.

 ```go
 package ecs